dmbeastz/Book-Library-Personal-Project/README.md

 * `edit_book()`: This function edits the details of a book in the library.
 * `search_book()`: This function searches for a book in the library by title or author.
 * `list_books()`: This function lists all the books in the library.

-### Using the Project

-To run the project, simply open the `python app/book_library.py` script in your text editor and click the "Run" button.
-The script will start running and will display a menu of options.
-You can select an option by entering the corresponding number and pressing Enter.

 ### Code Snippets